When was Mondadori founded?

 Where does the Mondadori Group operate?

 Most of our business takes place in Italy, but for several years we have been carrying out an international expansion strategy that uses our main magazine brands as a means to export the style, quality and excellence of Italian fashion and design around the world.
-About a third of the Group’s sales come from outside of Italy.

 For more information, see Where we are.

 Our offices are based in Segrate, Milan.
 The postal address for the head office is: